6 Ridiculous (But Effective) Ways For Canadians to Save On Groceries

 Did you know that the packaged food companies will pay you for your thoughts?
 These companies are hungry for data on what shoppers think of their products, so paid food panels are becoming more and more common.

-Some of these panels are hosted online — sign up for sites like Web Perspectives and Vip Voice to make extra money.
+Some of these panels are hosted online — sign up for a site like Vip Voice to make extra money.
 After you join VIP Voice and start taking a few surveys, lookout for a special survey that offers a $25 reward (sit tight, you might have to take several surveys before you see this one).

 Larger panels are hosted locally — these usually require two to four hours of your time, but they pay up to $75.
 Here's how to participate in a local panel.